connordelacruz/webdriver-test-tools/docs/source/example_project.rst

 Running specific test modules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If we only want to run a specific test module, we can use the ``--module`` command line argument.
+If we only want to run tests in one or more test modules, we can use the ``--module`` command line argument.
 For example, if we just wanted to run ``tests/home.py``:

 .. code-block:: none